bwateratmsft/memento-explorer/README.md

 ## Disclaimer

 Use this extension at your own risk!
-Manipulating an extension's `Memento` could have a wide range unintended side effects.
+Manipulating an extension's `Memento` could have a wide range of unintended side effects.
 Do not use this unless you know what you're doing.

 ## Privacy Policy